Study of a Seated Young Nude Blonde, 1963

 This is a preliminary drawing used to propose a new Vargas Girl for an upcoming edition of Playboy Magazine.

 For each published piece, Vargas would first sketch a preliminary design such as this one for approval.
 He would ship several to Playboy's main offices where Hugh Hefner and the Art Directors would review each one.
-Once approved, they would be returned to Vargas and he would then use them to create an entirely new painting for use in the magazine.
+Once approved, they would be returned to Vargas and he would then use them to create an entirely new finished artwork for use in the magazine.

 Although these drawings are not typically signed - as they are working designs rather than finished pieces - they do often feature handwriting from Alberto Vargas and/or notes from Playboy's Art Directors (Art Paul or Reid Austin) regarding colors, accessories, positioning etc. Occasionally Hugh Hefner has personally initialed and dated the piece, giving his final approval for the magazine.